 Product/market fit is not all that matters.
 What good is product/market fit without a channel through which you can sell your products efficiently.

-Reason 3: It helps you better convert leads into new customers
+Cohort analysis helps you better convert leads into new customers

 You can also break down your new customers acquired through a specific channel in relation to the marketing and sales resources they have been confronted with.
 Have they visited different websites?
 Have they been provided with different content?
 When have marketing qualified leads been handed over to sales?
 Have the customers been converted by different sales teams?
 Have they had a different customer onboarding experience?